DaseinPhaos/alter-intro-std-rs/text/io-readme.md

 }
 ```

 The implementation is quite straightforward.
 It makes use of a mutable reference, `buf`.
 When additional bytes is read into the buffer, `buf` shrinks.
 If the length of `buf` shrinks to `0`, then exact bytes of the original buffer size have been read.
-Early end of looping causd by errors causes early returns.
-Early end of looping caused by `EOF` is catched by another round of checking.
+Early end of looping caused by errors causes early returns.
+Early end of looping caused by `EOF` is caught by another round of checking.

 Next there is a utility method to create a mutable reference of this reader: